 Funding for charter schools is given on a fixed and per-pupil basis, and they are also in charge of regulating such funds.

 They have developed their own teaching approach and syllabus.
-The state board of education or other educational organisations that serve as authorises are accountable for the performance of charter schools.
+The state board of education or other educational organizations that serve as authorizes are accountable for the performance of charter schools.

 Public Schools

 Usually, the state or federal governments are responsible for funding public education.
-From kindergarten through grade 12, they provide opportunities for general education as well as a variety of extracurricular activities.
+From kindergarten through grade 12, they provide opportunities for general education and various extracurricular activities.

 They must adhere to state and federal laws even though they are developed at the district level.